 mean 6.785 ns

 Such consistency can be achieved by using random number generators.
-They rely on a random seed, which is an arbitrary starting point that dictates the entire sequence of values they produce.
+They rely on a random seed, which is an arbitrary starting point that dictates the entire sequence of values to be produced.
 By setting the same seed before each test, we can generate identical deterministic sequences of random numbers across multiple runs.
 Importantly, any arbitrary number can be used for the seed.
 The only requirement is that the same number is employed, so that you replicate the exact same set of random numbers.

 Random number generation is provided by the package Random.
 Below, we demonstrate its use by setting the seed 1234 before executing each operation.
 Note, though, that any other number could be used.